ibm-cloud-docs/vpc/vsi_is_connecting_windows.md

 # Connecting to Windows instances
 {: #vsi_is_connecting_windows}

-After you created your Windows instance, you can connect to it by completing these steps.
+After you created your Windows virtual server instance, you can connect to it by completing these steps.
 {: shortdesc}

 Windows instances are not supported for LinuxONE (s390x processor architecture).